bubbadragon/Python-Software-Development-Class/README.md

 To run this project, you need to have Python and the following packages installed:
 - pandas
 - matplotlib
+- pytest (for testing)
+- pytest-cov (for coverage reporting)

 ## File Structure
-- see_pandas.py: This is the main script that handles data loading, processing, and saving using OOP principles.
+- `see_data/see_pandas.py`: This is the main script that handles data loading, processing, and saving using OOP principles.
-- weather_data: The weather dataset used for this project.
+- `weather_data`: The weather dataset used for this project.
-- README.md: Documentation
+- `README.md`: Documentation
-- load_data.html: Automatically generated documentation for the project code.
+- `load_data.html`: Automatically generated documentation for the project code.
+- `tests/`: Contains pytest test files for testing the functionality of `see_pandas.py`

 ## Usage
 To load, process, and save the dataset, follow these steps: